-Despite living in Canada, and arriving here with little more than a suitcase of clothes, our bookcase seems to carry a rather large number of kiwi cookbooks.
+Despite moving across the world from NZ to Canada with little more than a suitcase of clothes, our bookcase seems to carry a rather large number of kiwi cookbooks.

 Some are old favourites of ours, pulled from storage and sent over by Mum because we just couldn’t find a bread book that matches Alison Holsts.
 Or recipes for ‘flatters’ for when times get tough (slash living off tinned or frozen food waiting for the next flight of groceries to arrive).
 Edmonds Cookbook has proven to be a winner, saving us scouring (mostly North American) websites for kiwi favourites like date scones, afghan biscuits and pikelets (in this pikelet-derelict country).